theofficialcopypaste/Multiboot-Tips/README.md

 Always mounting non-supported storage may:

 - shorten the storage lifespan.
-- cause read / write error.
+- cause read/write error.

 This solution prevents the mac's automatically mounting the NTFS file format by utilizing `fstab` and `vifs`.
 The `fstab` is designed to ease the burden of mounting and unmounting file systems to a machine.
 The tools is a set of rules used to control how different filesystems are treated each time they are introduced to a system.
 It is allows the user to avoid load order errors that could eat up valuable time and energy.
-While `vifs`, is a utility to safely edit the `etc` / `fstab` file configuration file.
+While `vifs`, is a utility to safely edit the `etc`/`fstab` file configuration file.
 It is actually from the fact that we are using the text editor `vi` to change our file.

 > **Note**: `vim` and `nano` are two programmes that are quite similar to vifs.